amandadavi7/PSI/README.md

 These commands will run the naive hashing protocol and compute the intersection on the 1024 randomly generated numbers in sample_sets/sample_alice and sample_sets/sample_bob (where 5 intersecting elements were altered).
 To use a different protocol, the ['-p'] option can be varied as follows:

   * `-p 0`: the naive hashing protocol
-  * `-p 1`: the server-aided protocol of [2]
+  * `-p 1`: the server-aided protocol of [3]
-  * `-p 2`: the Diffie-Hellman-based PSI protocol of [3]
+  * `-p 2`: the Diffie-Hellman-based PSI protocol of [4]
-  * `-p 3`: the Diffie-Hellman-based PSI protocol of [4]
+  * `-p 3`: the Diffie-Hellman-based PSI protocol of [5]
+  * `-p 4`: Cuckoo filter [7]
+  * `-p 5`: Rank-and-Select-based Quotient filter (RSQF) [8]
-  * `-p 6`: the OT-based PSI protocol of [5]
+  * `-p 6`: the OT-based PSI protocol of [6]

 For the next ['-p'] option must be use different commands.
-For executing the Diffie-Hellman-based PSI protocol of [4] and unbalanced PSI protocol based on public key cryptography [1], it must executing the preprocessing phase at least once.
+For executing the Diffie-Hellman-based PSI protocol of [5] and unbalanced PSI protocol based on public key cryptography [1,2], it must executing the preprocessing phase at least once.

-For`-p 3` (Preprocessing): generating a database and send to the client in the the Diffie-Hellman-based PSI protocol of [4].
+For`-p 3` (Preprocessing): generating a database and send to the client in the the Diffie-Hellman-based PSI protocol of [5].
 It must be selected only the macro #define PREPROCESSING in src/util/helpers, call `make` and opening two terminals in the root directory.
 Execute in the first terminal:

 	./demo.exe -r 0 -p 3 -f sample_sets/sample_alice